Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 College credit earned by examination may be counted toward general education, major, minor or elective requirements.
 A maximum of 30 semester hours of combined credit by examination may be counted toward a single degree.

 Currently enrolled students and students who have applied for admission but have not yet enrolled may avail themselves of the credit by examination programs.
-Programs include Advanced Placement (AP), and the College Level Examination Program (CLEP), DSST, Departmental Examination (DE), and the International Baccalaureate Organizations (IBO) program.
+Programs include Advanced Placement (AP), and the College Level Examination Program (CLEP), DSST, Departmental Examination (DE), International Baccalaureate Organizations (IBO) program, and the Seal of Biliteracy.

 Students may qualify for credit by examination as long as they have earned fewer than 90 semester hours and have at no point been enrolled in the course for which they desire credit.
 Students should not enroll in any course for which they plan to attempt credit by examination.
 For mathematics exams, students may not have been enrolled in any courses from the Mathematics Department prior to attempting credit by examination.
-For more information, contact Testing Services at (573)651-2836.
+For more information, visit Testing Services or call (573)651-2836.

 It is the responsibility of the student to have official score reports sent to Southeast for processing.
 We cannot accept unofficial transcripts or transcripts issued to students.